gbif/hp-gb32/travel-accommodation.md

 ![BIODIVERSARIO, Botanical Garden</a>](/assets/images/Biodiversario.png){:standalone}

-*The Governing Board meeting and the Executive Committee meeting 1 will take place at the BIODIVERSARIO at the Botanical Garden.*
+*The Governing Board meeting will take place at the BIODIVERSARIO at the Botanical Garden.
+The Exceucitve Committee meeting 1 and the Icebreaker will also take place at the Botanical Garden.*

 ### Other venues
 The venues for the other events that have not been confirmed, will be added as soon as possible.